Cooper v Hobart

-Cooper v Hobart, 2001 SCC 79 is a Supreme Court of Canada case that redefined the "Anns test", which was adopted in Kamloops (City of) v Nielsen to establish a duty of care in civil tort cases.
+Cooper v Hobart [2001] 3 S.C.R.
+537, 2001 SCC 79 is a Supreme Court of Canada case that redefined the "Anns test", which was adopted in Kamloops (City of) v Nielsen to establish a duty of care in civil tort cases.

 Background

-Eron was a mortgage broker under the Mortgage Broker's Act.
-Cooper had advanced money to Eron.
-Eron's mortgage license was suspended by Hobart acting in his official capacity as Mortgage Broker Registrar under the Act.
+Eron was a mortgage broker licensed under the Mortgage Broker's Act.
+Cooper advanced money to Eron.
+Hobart, acting in his official capacity as Mortgage Broker Registrar, suspended Eron's license under the Act.

-Cooper alleged that Hobart breached a duty of care that he allegedly owed to her and other investors because he had been aware of the serious violations of the Act committed by Eron, and not suspended its license soon enough.
-The Registrar of Mortgage Brokers had become aware of Eron in August 1996 and did not suspend his licence until October 1997.
+Cooper alleged that Hobart breached a duty of care that he allegedly owed to her and other investors because he had been aware of the serious violations of the Act committed by Eron and did not suspend his license soon enough.
+The Registrar of Mortgage Brokers had become aware of Eron in August 1996 and did not suspend his license until October 1997.

 At trial, the Registrar was found to have owed a duty of care to the investors.
-In appeal, the Court overturned the verdict on grounds that there was no sufficient proximity.
+On appeal, the Court overturned the verdict on grounds that there was insufficient proximity.